Updated: Jul 21, 2022

 Two decades ago, a brilliant young nurse who was studying with us at Regent College asked me about the morality of offering harm reduction to addicts.
 In particular, she talked to me about where she worked: InSite, Vancouver’s innovative safe-injection house in the city’s notorious downtown east side (DTES).

 I have a great deal of respect for nurses.
 And this was no ordinary nurse.
 Meera Bai had earned three degrees in relevant fields: a BA in development studies (international and community development), a BSc in biology, and a BN in nursing.
 She was now working on her master’s degree in theological studies.
-And she has since completed her MD (she is now Dr. Meera Grover) and is heading for residency.
+And she has since completed her MD and is heading for residency.
+(UPDATE: Dr. Bai is now certified in addiction medicine.)

 My initial reaction to her question was dumb shock: How could such a serious Christian person, and a highly trained health care professional at that, possibly conspire in helping addicts shoot up?
 But as we talked, and as Meera cleverly used some of my own ethical principles against me (which would become my books Making the Best of It and Why You’re Here), I became persuaded.